 Everything we do in the faculty has a singular purpose: to provide a world-class environment to create, share and advance knowledge in science, technology and engineering fields.
 This is key to all of our futures.

 Budgie stick - £10

 General Optical Council fees - £30 per annum

 Lab coat - £15

-Travel expenses for 14hrs of hospital experience: approx. £100
+Travel expenses for 14 hours of hospital experience: approximately £100

 For further information about the course, the application process and to register your interest, please email email@example.com.